 Here are five fantastic weekend getaways from Greater LA for when you’re craving some distance from LA LA Land, but still wanting a vacation with an element of seaside relaxation.

 [Note: Travel and outdoor activities are currently permitted, but as always, be safe and remain mindful of local safety mandates to protect yourself and others from transmitting COVID-19.
-Remember to wear a mask, stay six feet from other people at all times, and be respectful.
+Remember to wear a mask if requested, stay six feet from other people when necessary, and be respectful.

 Some of these photos were taken over the last couple years in pre-COVID times, which is why I’m not masked-up in all of them…]

 The historic Central Coast city of Santa Barbara offers a little bit of everything for everyone.
 Those seeking the sand and surf can check out the 110 miles of coastline to surf, SUP, swim or sunbathe.
 Those in search of libations can find an ample selection of wineries and breweries in the quirky converted downtown warehouse district known as the “Funk Zone” or venture inland to explore the local vineyards.

 Families can enjoy an ice cream on the pier at Stearns Wharf or at the quintessential Santa Barbara original McConnells scoop shop.
 Afterward, get some exercise in with a bike ride along the boardwalk, relax in a hammock at Chase Palm Park which overlooks the ocean, or hike in the surrounding mountains.
 There’s plentiful shopping on State Street, and no shortage of outdoor activities to enjoy both on and off the beach.